n0tion/n0tion.github.io/about.md

 permalink: /about/
 ---

-**Hi,**
+**Hi, I'm Luis Felipe**

-I'm Luis Felipe and I am a Software Engineer based in New York.
-Currently, I am a developer at eGifter specializing in frontend technologies.
+I'm a Software Engineer based in New York.
+I like working with web technologies, specifically Vue, Node, and TypeScript/JavaScript.